LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

   - measure mass-, temperature- or time-differences
 - add DTG to mass-steps (optional)
 - DTG for worklists (adhere to `README.md`)
+- move all pltting to `.plot(...)`-method

 ## General
 - reduce amount of logging
     - adjust level for initialization substeps from *INFO* to *DEBUG*
 - don't log `Baseline`
-- let `pint` handle units
-    - or convert values to base units and handle bare numbers internally
 - add `**kwargs` to every function for flexibility
-- remove functions / REs specific to BAM-devices
 - use root-folder names as profiles?
   - or set folder pattern(s) in profile definition (top-level)
   - warn if none found
 - ``setup.py`` $\rightarrow$ ``pyproject.toml``
-- clean up `calibration.py`
-  - reduce if statements
-  - combine code blocks to and or move functions to separate .py-files
 - formatting of code
 - use [rich logging](https://rich.readthedocs.io/en/stable/logging.html)
 - ``settings[units] int_ega = ega``
-- auto-save objects after changes
+- auto-save objects after changes -> global setting
+- remove functions that are not used anymore

 ## Testing
 - add automated testing for